nshiab/simple-data-analysis/README.md

     // You can use sda inside a useEffect. useEffect(() => {
-        // Because SimpleDB uses promises,
+        // Because SimpleWebDB uses promises,
         // we need to declare an async function
         // in the useEffect hook.
         async function sdaMagic() {
-            // We start a new instance of SimpleDB. const sdb = new SimpleDB()
+            // We start a new instance of SimpleWebDB. const sdb = new SimpleWebDB()

             // We load daily temperatures for three cities.
             // We put the data in the table dailyTemperatures.